Office of Student Life

 Aside from bringing incredible artwork to the halls of Ohio State’s campus, the mission of the collection was to spread the message of equity at the intersection of accessibility and art.

 A person in a wheelchair, wearing a suit, holds a microphone.
-Dr. Gordon Gee shakes a volunteer's hand.
+Dr. Gee shakes a volunteer's hand.

 Disability volunteers honored